Skip to contents

 result <- do.call(add_numbers, tool_call$`function`$arguments)

-# Step 3: send the result back so the model can give a final answer
+# Step 3: send the result back so the model can give a final answer.
+Add a

 role = c("user", "assistant", "tool"),